simonfuhrmann/mve/README.txt

     http://www.gris.tu-darmstadt.de/projects/multiview-environment/

-Downlaoding and Building MVE and FSSR
+Downloading and Building MVE and FSSR
 ======================================================================

 MVE requires libjpeg, libpng and libtiff as dependencies, which can be obtained